Duesenberg Model A

-The Duesenberg Model A was the first automobile in series production to have hydraulic brakes and the first automobile in series production in the United States with a straight-eight engine.
-Officially known as the Duesenberg Straight Eight, the Model A was first shown in late 1920 in New York City.
+The Duesenberg Model A was a large straight eight powered luxury car produced between 1921–1926 by the American automobile manufacturer Dusenberg.

+Officially known as the Duesenberg Straight Eight, the rear wheel drive Model A was first shown in late 1920 in New York City.
 Production was delayed by substantial changes to the design of the car, including a change in the engine valvetrain from horizontal overhead valves to an overhead camshaft; also during this time, the company had moved its headquarters and factory from New Jersey to Indiana.
 The Model A was manufactured in Indianapolis, Indiana, from 1921 to 1925 by the Duesenberg Automobiles and Motors Company and from 1925 to 1926 at the same factory by the restructured Duesenberg Motor Company.
 The successors to the company began referring to the car as the Model A when the Model J was introduced.

+The Model A was the first automobile in series production to have hydraulic brakes and the first automobile in series production in the United States with a straight-eight engine.
+It was produced as a rolling chassis and received a wide variety of coachbuilt body styles, and was succeeded by the Duesenberg Model X.

 Background

-Fred and August Duesenberg built aircraft and marine engines during World War I and used this expertise to design and build racing engines and to design a car.
+Fred and August Duesenberg built aircraft and marine engines during World War I, and used this expertise to design and build racing engines and to design a car.
 The Duesenberg Automobiles and Motors Company was incorporated in Delaware and founded to manufacture and market the production car while Duesenberg Brothers, a separate organization, built racing cars and engines.

 Introduction and delay

-The Duesenberg Straight Eight was introduced in late 1920 at the Commodore Hotel in New York City, but production of the Straight Eight did not begin until late 1921.
+The Duesenberg Straight Eight was introduced in late 1920 at the Commodore Hotel in New York City, but production did not begin until late 1921.
 The main reason for the delay was Fred Duesenberg's decision to redesign several aspects of the car, including the valvetrain.
 The headquarters and manufacturing facilities of the Duesenberg Automobiles and Motors Company were relocated from Newark, New Jersey, to Indianapolis, Indiana during this time.
 The move was completed in May 1921, but the redesign was not.